 Because pain management is so important to the provision of quality healthcare, many organizations have developed standards by which professional practice is measured.
-Four such organizations are the Joint Commission (TJC), the Accreditation Association for Ambulatory Health Care (AAAHC), the American Academy of Pediatrics (AAP), and the American Association of Occupational Therapy (AAOT).
+Four such organizations are the Joint Commission (TJC), the Accreditation Association for Ambulatory Health Care (AAAHC), the American Academy of Pediatrics (AAP), and the American Occupational Therapy Association (AOTA).

 The Joint Commission is an independent organization that accredits and certifies more than 17,000 healthcare organizations and programs in the United States.
 It evaluates how well these healthcare providers meet published standards of care, including their management of pain.
 The federal government accepts Joint Commission–accredited facilities as qualified to participate in Medicare and Medicaid reimbursement programs.